 Fire Protection System Impairment

-Risk Mangement Division requires these procedures to be taken when fire detection/protection equipment and systems are inoperable.
+Risk Management Division requires these procedures to be taken when fire detection/protection equipment and systems are inoperable.

 Written Impairment Policy